AviatrixSystems/Docs/HowTos/tag_firewall.rst

  * A Base policy for "Allow" or "Deny" for the gateway can be used as a catch all rule.
  * All security policy events as well as packets can be logged to Splunk, SumoLogic, Syslog, ELK and Datadog.

-Starting with release 3.0, A tag mechanism has been introduced to make the security policy specification more user friendly.
+Starting with release 3.0, a tag mechanism has been introduced to make the security policy specification more user friendly.
 You can associate an IP address or a subnet with a name tag and use it as a shorthand to specify the source and destination for your security rules.

 1. Define a Tag
 ----------------